mencargo/speed/README.md

 ## Requirements
  - A reasonably fast web server
  - Some way to generate garbage data using either the included PHP script, a [big file of random data](http://downloads.adolfintel.com/geth.php?r=speedtest-bigfile), or a symlink to /dev/urandom
- - Your server must not compress the data it sends
  - Your server must accept large POST requests (up to 10 Megabytes), otherwise the upload test will fail
  - Client side, there must not be any type of buffering (such as a proxy), or you may get incorrect results
+ - It's also better if your server does not use compression, but it's not mandatory

 ## How to use
 See the examples, it's really simple.